Indispensable for improving work, working conditions and income

 Freedom of association

-For CNV International, an important requirement in social dialogue is freedom of choice.
+For CNV International, freedom of choice is an important condition for social dialogue.
 In consultations and in delegations, CNV Internationaal wants workers to be free to join an independent trade union of their choice and wants trade unions of different sorts to be involved in consultations at different levels.

 The importance of consultation structures

-At global level, the trade union movement is still far from being heard when it comes to important socio-economic issues (such as combating poverty).
-In order to change this, CNV Internationaal raises the importance of consultative structures in strategic places.
+On a global level, trade unions still have a long way to go to be heard when it comes to important socio-economic issues (such as combating poverty).
+In order to change this, CNV Internationaal emphasises the importance of consultative structures in strategic places.

-CNV does this by participating whenever possible in bi- and tripartite consultations where international issues are discussed.
+CNV Internationaal does this by participating as often as possible in bi- and tripartite consultations where international issues are discussed.
 For example, the tripartite consultations of the International Labour Organisation ILO (a UN agency) and the annual conference of the ILO.